TEFS Review 2025 – Prop Firm Features, Rules & Payout Explained

 - Allowed Strategies: Discretionary, technical, and news trading are permitted.

-- Prohibited Strategies: Arbitrage, bracket trading around high-impact news, cross-account hedging, exploiting price feed delays or errors.
+- Prohibited Strategies: Arbitrage, bracket trading around high-impact news, EA trading, cross-account hedging, exploiting price feed delays or errors.

 - Weekend Holding: Allowed (20% for US stocks, 100% for other instruments).